plone/plone.recipe.codeanalysis/README.rst

 **directory**
     Directory that is subject to the code analysis.

+**return-status-codes**
+    If set to True, the ``bin/code-analysis`` script returns an error code that Continuous Integration servers (like Travis CI) can use to fail or pass a job, based on the code analysis output.
+Note that Jenkins usually does not need this option (this is better handled by the Jenkins Violations plugin).
+Note that this option does not have any effect on the other code analysis scripts.
+Default is ``False``.

+    Note that this option can be overridden command-line by using the ``--return-status-codes`` or ``--no-return-status-codes`` command-line
+    options.

+    Note also that the pre-commit and post-commit hooks can be tuned to have a different status code behavior, if wanted, see below.

 **pre-commit-hook**
     If set to True, a git pre-commit hook is installed that runs the code analysis before each commit.
 Default is ``True``.

+**pre-commit-hook-return-status-codes**
+    If set to True, if a pre-commit hook is run it will abort the commit if violations are found.
+Default value is the value configured for ``return-status-codes``.

+**pre-push-hook**
+    If set to True, a git pre-push hook is installed that runs the code analysis before it gets pushed to a remote.
+Default is ``False``.

+**pre-push-hook-return-status-codes**
+    If set to True, if a pre-push hook is run it will abort the push if violations are found.
+Default value is the value configured for ``return-status-codes``.

+    Note that in general it will be advisable to set this option to ``True`` so you will avoid pushing broken work.
+YMMV.

 **multiprocessing**
     If set to ``True``, ``code-analysis`` will fork multiple processes and run